 - Clinical health

-As a health psychologist, you can choose to work with others on a larger scale or on a more personal scale, whichever you prefer.
-Either way, you will find rewarding work helping people make healthy physical and mental choices.
+As a health psychologist, you can choose to work with others on a larger scale or on a more personal scale — whichever you prefer.
+Either way, you will work to help people make healthy physical and mental choices.

 Industrial and Organizational Psychology

-Industrial and organizational psychology, also known as I/O psychology, is the study of human behavior in organizations and the workplace.4 Many topics fit into this subfield, so it might be beneficial to earn a PhD of I/O psychology to ensure that you understand all the factors of this field.
+Industrial and organizational psychology, also known as I/O psychology, is the study of human behavior in organizations and the workplace.4 Many topics fit into this subfield, so it may be beneficial to earn a PhD in General Psychology with I/O psychology emphasis to ensure that you understand all the factors of this field.
 Applicants for this PhD program must have either a master’s degree in psychology and the required GPA from an institutionally accredited school or a doctoral degree in the psychology field and the required GPA from an institutionally accredited school.

-Grand Canyon University’s College of Humanities and Social Sciences offers a wide variety of psychology degrees at all levels that will introduce you to the various subfields of psychology.
-To learn more about your options at GCU, click the Request Info button at the top of the page.
+Grand Canyon University’s (GCU) College of Humanities and Social Sciences offers a wide variety of psychology degrees at all levels that will introduce you to the various subfields of psychology.
+To learn more about your options at GCU and begin pursuing your own preferred psychology field, complete the form on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.